Badminton Oceania is very fortunate to have received invitations, through the Oceania Paralympic committee for three of our countries to…

 Badminton is a sport for all, meaning that it is accessible to men and women of all ages and for people with a wide range of impairments.

-Badminton is now recognised as a Paralympic sport and will be inaugurated for the first time at the Tokyo 2020 Paralympic Games.
-The International Paralympic Comittee (IPC) recognises the Badminton World Federation (BWF) as the world governing body for Para-Badminton.
+Para badminton is now recognised as a Paralympic sport and was inaugurated for the first time at the Tokyo 2020 Paralympic Games.
+The International Paralympic Committee (IPC) recognises the Badminton World Federation (BWF) as the world governing body for Para badminton.